stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-In order to split the vowels in "fleece" and "kit", "face" and "dress", "palm" and "trap", "goat" and "lot", and "goose" and "foot", we're going to massage our vowel space around the central and middle `axeeze` axes and at the edge of the square.
-In order to do so, it helps visualizing that there are actually *seven* levels of openness, and we are currently using only half of them.
-So, let's occupy the open back vowel `ɑ` and the open front vowel `a` with "palm" and "trap", splitting them off of the "strut" vowel.
-The `ɑ` "palm" vowel can be thought of as the "more pronounced" version of the `a` "trap" vowel.
-It's the vowel you would use to pronounce an "a" in words like "ma" and "pa".
+To split the vowels in `i` "fleece" and `i` "kit", `e̞` "face" and `e̞` "dress", `ɐ` "palm" and `ɐ` "trap", `o̞` "goat" and `o̞` "lot", and `u` "goose" and `u` "foot", we need to manipulate our vowel space around the central and middle axes and at the edges of the square.
+Visualizing that there are actually *seven* levels of openness can be helpful; currently, we're utilizing only half of them.
+Let's allocate the open back vowel `ɑ` and the open front vowel `a` for `ɑ` "palm" and `a` "trap", separating them from the "strut" vowel.
+Even though both the `ɑ` "palm" vowel and the `a` "trap" vowel represent the "a"-sound, the "palm" vowel can be considered as more representative than the "trap" vowel, and it is therefore more prominent and tense.

 <!--v-->